Fixed stars: Developing western astronomy

-“Fixed stars” not fixed
+"Fixed stars" not fixed

 Astronomers and natural philosophers before divided the lights in the sky into two groups.
 One group contained the fixed stars, which appear to rise and set but keep the same relative arrangement over time, and show no evident stellar parallax, which is a change in apparent position caused by the orbital motion of the Earth.
 The other group contained the naked eye planets, which they called wandering stars.
 (The Sun and Moon were sometimes called stars and planets as well.)
 The planets seem to move forward and back, changing their position over short periods of time (weeks or months).
 They always seem to move within the band of stars called the zodiac by Westerners.
 The planets can also be distinguished from fixed stars because stars tend to twinkle, while planets appear to shine with a steady light.

 However, fixed stars show parallax.
 It can be used to find the distance to nearby stars.
 This motion is only apparent; it is the Earth that moves.
 This effect was small enough not to be accurately measured until the 19th century, but from about 1670 and onward, astronomers such as Jean Picard, Robert Hooke, John Flamsteed, and others began detecting motion from the stars and attempting measurements.
 These movements amounted to significant, if almost imperceptibly small, fractions.
-The first successful stellar parallax measurements were done by Thomas Henderson in Cape Town South Africa in 1832-1833, where he measured parallax of one of the closest stars ― alpha Centauri.
+The first successful stellar parallax measurements were done by Thomas Henderson in Cape Town, South Africa from 1832 to 1833, where he measured the parallax of and distance to one of the closest stars ― Alpha Centauri.
+Henderson did not publish these observations until 1839, after Friedrich Wilhelm Bessel published his parallax observations and distance estimate to 61 Cygni in 1838.

 The fixed stars exhibit real motion as well, however.
 This motion may be viewed as having components that consist in part of motion of the galaxy to which the star belongs, in part of rotation of that galaxy, and in part of motion peculiar to the star itself within its galaxy.
 In the case of star systems or star clusters, the individual components even move with respect to each other in a non-linear manner.